Z-Anatomy/The-blend_Template/google-sheet/readme.md

-## Instruction for running definitions.ipynb
+## Instruction to run the

-1. Download VScode
-2. Install Pip
-3. Install pandas with pip
-4. Run the `definitions.ipynb` in python interactive mode
+1. Run the ListCreator.py in the blender
-5. After Running the script u will get `TA2Progress.csv` which will be updated with `3D`, `label` and `Def`

-Files `List_3D`, `List_Definitions` and `List_labels` are made by running the `listcreator20.txt` inside blender.

-File `TA2.csv` is taken from z-anatomy google drive.
+2. It will create `List_Definitions`,  `List_3D`, and `List_labels`
+3. Copy the three lists and paste into the google sheet, while the column selected.